What are Cataracts?

-Cataracts are a clouding of the eye's lens that results in reduced vision, and over time, complete blindness if not detected early and treated correctly.
-For most people, cataracts are an unavoidable part of the aging process and initially develop after the age of 40, the approximate age when the proteins within the lens of the eye typically start to deteriorate and/or lump together.
+Cataracts, by definition, are a clouding of the eye's lens that results in reduced vision and over time, complete blindness if not detected early and treated correctly.
+For most people, cataracts are an unavoidable part of the aging process and initially develop after the age of 50, the approximate age when the proteins within the lens of the eye typically start to deteriorate and/or lump together.
 The eye's opacity gradually worsens, which prevents light from hitting the retina correctly.
-Developing cataracts is quite common — in fact, it's so common that cataract surgery is the most frequently performed procedure done in the country.
+Developing cataracts is quite common — in fact, it's so common that cataract surgery is the most frequently performed procedure in the country.
 Close to two million men and women receive cataract surgery a year.
-The disease can form fairly slowly so individuals in the onset stages typically are unaware of it.
+The disease can form fairly slowly — so individuals in the onset stages typically are unaware of it.
 Cataracts are a major reason why attending comprehensive eye exams a minimum of every other year is critical to your overall ocular health.

-Dr. Ming Wang, Dr. Josh Frenkel, and their skilled staff at Wang Vision Institute are equipped for detecting and treating cataracts in its earliest stages and in supporting our patients in properly controlling advancing symptoms.
-Reach out to our Nashville, TN facility today to plan a comprehensive exam and find out how we could help you get in control of your cataracts.
+Cataract surgeons at Wang Vision Institute are equipped for detecting and treating this condition in the early stages and in supporting patients with advanced symptoms.
+Reach out to our Nashville, TN, facility today to plan an evaluation and find out how we could help you get in control of your cataracts.

 - Degenerative myopia

 - Certain medications, such as steroids